-The Issuer's 2022 and 2023 annual reports contain:
+The Issuer's 2023 and 2024 annual reports contain:

-- the Issuer's audited consolidated financial statements drawn up in accordance with International Financial Reporting Standards (IFRS) for the last two financial years (2022 and 2023); and - the Issuer's audited non-consolidated financial statements drawn up in accordance with Belgian Generally Accepted Accounting Principles (GAAP) for the last two financial years (2022 and 2023).
+- the Issuer's audited consolidated financial statements drawn up in accordance with International Financial Reporting Standards (IFRS) for the last two financial years (2023 and 2024); and - the Issuer's audited non-consolidated financial statements drawn up in accordance with Belgian Generally Accepted Accounting Principles (GAAP) for the last two financial years (2023 and 2024).

-Additionally, the Issuer has published unaudited condensed consolidated financial statements for the first and second quarters of 2023 and for the first and second quarters of 2024, drawn up in accordance with IFRS, in its extended quarterly reports for the first and second quarters of 2023 and its extended quarterly reports for the first and second quarters of 2024, respectively.
+Additionally, the Issuer has published unaudited condensed consolidated financial statements for the first quarter of 2024 and for the first quarter of 2025, drawn up in accordance with IFRS, in its respective extended quarterly reports for these periods.

-These annual reports and the extended quarterly reports of the Issuer are incorporated by reference into this Prospectus as set out in the section entitled "Documents Incorporated by Reference".
+These annual reports and the extended quarterly reports of the Issuer are incorporated by reference into this Prospectus, as set out in the section entitled "Documents Incorporated by Reference".